Eyehategod

-Eyehategod (also abbreviated and referred to as EHG) is an American sludge metal band from New Orleans, Louisiana, who formed in 1988.
-They have become one of the better known bands to emerge from the NOLA metal scene.
+Eyehategod is an American sludge metal band from New Orleans, Louisiana, who formed in 1988.
 Their core lineup has remained consistent since the band's inception, with the exception of the bassist (the role of which has been filled by several musicians over the years), until the death of drummer Joey LaCaze in 2013.
-As of 2021, the band has released six studio albums.
+As of 2026, the band has released six studio albums.

 The band were friends with grindcore group Anal Cunt and performed with them for the first show after their frontman Seth Putnam was revived from his 2004 coma.
 Putnam had previously filled in for Mike Williams at a show in New Orleans during Mardi Gras in 1996.
 Williams was out of town at the time.